 I am so eager to share this collaborative class art project for preschool.
 Usually, when my little helpers and I make something, it only takes a few minutes.
 This is a longer-term project, but it is well worth the time.
 One of the foundations of Anti-Bias education is to have pride in yourself and your social identity while recognizing the validity and pride others have in their identities.
 What that looks like in preschool is a lot of little things, from learning to speak up for yourself and others to sharing family rituals and funds of knowledge.
 Use art projects like this one that celebrates the diversity in the self-portraits in your classroom all together to create a community of wonderful individuals.
+This activity is a great self-portrait project for an All About Me unit.
 This could easily be done with families too and would make a great send home project.

 Preschool Art: Self-Portraits

 Gather your materials.
 You will need some painter’s tape, mini canvases (found ours at Walmart), a larger blank canvas, paint pens, tempera paint, and paintbrushes.

 First, have your students use the paint pens to draw self-portraits.
 As you can see a few don’t look human, that’s FINE.
 Resist the urge to “fix” anything; these are perfectly rad portraits of how they view themselves at whatever stage they are at.